Ritika-Agrawal811/learn-golang/README.md

 # Welcome to learn-golang :yellow_heart:

-This repository is where I document my journey of learning Go (Golang) — from the basics to building real projects!
+This repository is where I document my journey of learning Go (Golang) — from basics to building real projects!

-I’ll be sharing notes, code snippets, and examples along the way so that others starting out can also learn with me. 🚀
+I’ll be sharing notes, examples,  practice questions and small projects along the way so that others starting out can also learn with me! 🚀

 ## 📂 Repository Structure
 The project is organized into folders by **lessons**, so each topic stays separate and easy to follow :